k-kyler/minizalo/README.md

   <img src="screenshots/user-settings.png" />
 </p>

+## NOTE

-> NOTE: We are now working on notification, friend request confirmation, user settings and more...
+We are now working on notification, friend request confirmation, user settings and more...

 ---